serkanbal/animal_league_site/index.md

 For more information on the privacy practices of Unity, please visit the Unity Privacy Policy web page: https://unity3d.com/legal/privacy-policy

+- **Google Analytics:**

+Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
+Google uses the data collected to track and monitor the use of our Service.
+This data is shared with other Google services.

+For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: https://policies.google.com/privacy

+- **Firebase:**

+For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: https://firebase.google.com/support/privacy/

 # Links To Other Sites

 Our Service may contain links to other sites that are not operated by us.
 If you click on a third party link, you will be directed to that third party’s site.
 We strongly advise you to review the Privacy Policy of every site you visit.